21 Black History Month Movies for Reflection and Celebration

 He converts to the original Islamic religion in Mecca, becoming a Sunni Muslim and changing his name to El-Hajj Malik Al-Shabazz.
 On February 21, 1965, he was assassinated and became a Muslim martyr.

-Some of the top cast includes Denzel Washington, Angela Bassett, Albert Hall, Al Freeman Jr., Delroy Lindo.
+Some of the top cast members include Denzel Washington, Angela Bassett, Albert Hall, Al Freeman Jr., and Delroy Lindo.

-13. Mama Africa (2002)
+11. Mama Africa (2002)

-Three African stories: a young woman searching for her child’s irresponsible father.
 He is a famous basketball player facing a horrible moral choice and a woman just released from jail who must find a means to support herself and her daughter while coping with her family’s criticism.

-14. Dear White People (2017-2021)
+12. Dear White People (2017-2021)

-Dear white people is one of the best black history month movies to watch.
+Dear White People is one of the best black history month movies to watch.
 Special White People is a film about a group of black college students dealing with race, sexual orientation, and what it’s like to be an outcast in a predominantly white university.

-Furthermore, the principal cast includes Logan Browning, Brandon P. Bell, DeRon Horton, Antoinette Robertson, John Patrick Amedori, Ashley Blaine.
+Furthermore, the principal cast includes Logan Browning, Brandon P. Bell, DeRon Horton, Antoinette Robertson, John Patrick Amedori, and Ashley Blaine.

-15. The Black Power Mixtape (2011)
+13. The Black Power Mixtape (2011)

-A modern Swedish filmmaker edits together footage filmed by Swedish journalists documenting the Black Power Movement in the United States.
+A modern Swedish filmmaker edits footage filmed by Swedish journalists documenting the Black Power Movement in the United States.

-16. The Black List (1995)
+14. The Black List (1995)

 The Black List is also one of the best black history movies.
-It is a series of interviews with key figures in contemporary Black America from various fields such as music, movies, politics, and business.
+It is a series of interviews with key figures in contemporary Black America from various fields, such as music, movies, politics, and business.

-17. Barry (2016)
+15. Barry (2016)

-“Barry” is one of two drama films (among many) that look at the life of a young Barack Obama, the man who would go on to become the first black president of the United States.
+Barry” is one of two drama films (among many others) that examine the life of a young Barack Obama, the man who would go on to become the first black president of the United States.

 Meanwhile, the film is about young Barry coming to terms with his race and identity at Columbia before meeting Michelle Obama.
-Some of the top cast include Devon Terrell, Anya Taylor-Joy, Jason Mitchell, Ashley Judd.
+Some of the top cast members include Devon Terrell, Anya Taylor-Joy, Jason Mitchell, and Ashley Judd.

-18. The Beast of the Southern Wild (2012)
+16. The Beast of the Southern Wild (2012)

 Through the eyes of a six-year-old in rural southern America, this Oscar-nominated and Michelle Obama-endorsed film presents an uplifting yet nuanced story of poverty and resilience.

-Furthermore, it stars Quvenzhané Wallis, the youngest Best Actress nominee in Oscar history.
-Additionally, “the film highlights the resilience of communities and the power they provide people to overcome barriers,” Michelle Obama stated.
+the film highlights the resilience of communities and the power they provide people to overcome barriers,” Michelle Obama stated.
 Some of the top cast include Quvenzhané Wallis Dwight Henry.

-19. Mandela: Long Walk to Freedom (2013)
+17. Mandela: Long Walk to Freedom (2013)

-Additionally, long Walk to Freedom examines how racism and colonialism have impacted black people worldwide.
+Additionally, Long Walk to Freedom examines how racism and colonialism have impacted black people worldwide.

-20. What Happened to Miss Simone (2015)
+18. What Happened to Miss Simone (2015)

 Nina Simone was noted for her unfettered musical expression on stage, which thrilled audiences and won life-long fans.